Exotic hadrons associated with $b$-quark: Exotic states in hadron decays

-The comparison between this branching fraction ratio and different theoretical predictions is shown in Fig.~\ref{fig:2317comparison}.
-The measured ratio is generally larger than theoretical predictions suggesting $D_{s0}^*(2317)^+$ as a molecular state~\cite{Faessler:2007gv,Fu:2021wde,Lutz:2007sk,Su:2025aiz}, while smaller than the $c\bar s$ state assumption under the quark model~\cite{Godfrey:2003kg}.
-However, predictions based on the light front quark model~\cite{Ke:2013zs} and chiral quark model~\cite{Bardeen:2003kt} agree with this measurement under the pure $c\bar s$ state expectation.
-One possible interpretation of this result is that the $D_{s0}^*(2317)^+$ could be an admixture of pure $c\bar s$ and molecular state, which was suggested in Refs.~\cite{Bicudo:2005de,MartinezTorres:2011pr,Mohler:2013rwa, Albaladejo:2018mhb}.
+A possible interpretation of the Belle~(II) result in Ref.~\cite{Belle-II:2025dzk} is that the $\Dszero^+$ could be an admixture of pure $c\bar s$ and molecular state, which was suggested in Refs.~\cite{Bicudo:2005de,MartinezTorres:2011pr,Mohler:2013rwa, Albaladejo:2018mhb}.
 Belle and Belle II are performing the measurement of the ratio of branching fractions for $D_{s1}(2460)^{+}\to D^{*+}_s\gamma$ and $D_{s1}(2460)^{+}\to D^{*+}_s\pi^0$ to help understand the nature of the $D_{s1}(2460)^{+}$.
 The invariant mass distribution of $\pi^+\pi^-$ in $D_{s1}(2460)^{+}\to\pi^+\pi^-D^+_s$ is also being investigated to distinguish a pure $D^*K$ molecular state and a compact state model for the $D_{s1}(2460)^{+}$.
-In $B$ decays, using the recoil mass technique, the absolute branching fractions for $B^0\to D_{s0}^*(2317)^+ D^-$ and $B^0\to D_{s1}(2460)^{+} D^-$ can be measured in the recoil mass spectrum of $D^-$.
-Further, the absolute branching fractions for $D_{s0}^*(2317)^+$ and $D_{s1}(2460)^{+}$ decaying into different final states can be determined.
+In $B$ decays, using the recoil mass technique, the absolute branching fractions for $B^0\to \Dszero^+ D^-$ and $B^0\to D_{s1}(2460)^{+} D^-$ can be measured in the recoil mass spectrum of $D^-$.
+Further, the absolute branching fractions for $\Dszero^+$ and $D_{s1}(2460)^{+}$ decaying into different final states can be determined.
 With large data samples anticipated at Belle II in the near future, the above absolute branching fractions are expected to be achieved.
 Complementary precision studies of the $D_{sJ}$ mesons performed in the $e^+e^-$ annihilation in the ongoing experiment BESIII may potentially constitute an essential addition to its future physics program \cite{BESIII:2020nme}.
 The first successful steps in this direction have already been reported recently~\cite{BESIII:2023wsc}.